-The salt dome in Gorleben underwent several decades of exploratory work interspersed with several-years of interruptions.
+For several decades, the plan was to turn the mine into a repository for high-level radioactive waste.
+With this in mind, some €1.9 billion had been invested in the mine and exploratory work by 2021.
+The salt dome in Gorleben has undergone several decades of exploratory work interspersed by interruptions of several years.
 These exploratory activities were intended to evaluate its suitability for use as a repository for high-level radioactive waste.
-Final results are not available.
+Final results of the exploratory work are not available.

 A new start to the repository search

 With the passing of the Repository Site Selection Act (StandAG) in 2013, the exploratory work in Gorleben was discontinued.
 The Gorleben site was treated like any other potential site in Germany within the framework of the site selection procedure.
 Following the application of the geoscientific consideration criteria, the Gorleben salt dome did not become a sub-area in accordance with section 24 of the Repository Site Selection Act.
 This means that section 36(1) sentence 5 number 1 of the Act applies and that the Gorleben salt dome is therefore excluded from the selection procedure.
 Accordingly, the Gorleben salt dome will not be considered in the proposals for siting regions in subsequent work by the BGE.